Ediciones de la Flor

-Ediciones de la Flor is an Argentine publisher, founded in 1966 by Daniel Divinsky and Ana Maria Kuki Miler.
+Ediciones de la Flor was an Argentine publisher, founded in 1966 by Daniel Divinsky and Ana Maria Kuki Miler.
 It is one of the few still independent publishers of that country.
-It is known for publishing works of comic book authors, such as Roberto Fontanarrosa, Quino, Caloi and Liniers, in addition to publishing literary authors such as Rodolfo Walsh, Silvina Ocampo and Umberto Eco.
+It was known for publishing works of comic book authors, such as Roberto Fontanarrosa, Quino, Caloi and Liniers, in addition to publishing literary authors such as Rodolfo Walsh, Silvina Ocampo and Umberto Eco.

 History

 The publisher began when the lawyer Divinsky and his legal partner Tito Finkelberg joined with the editor Jorge Álvarez to open a bookshop.
 Not having the necessary capital for the company, Álvarez suggested to use the money (300 dollars) to instead buy book publishing rights.